Incidental Auditory Category Learning

 Training Sustained Auditory Selective Attention

 We have developed a new online training task, the 'Silent Service,' to examine how auditory attention improves with training.
-This deep-water-exploration-themed videogame was designed in partnership with Rajeev Mukundan and Na-Yeon Lim of CMU's Entertainment Technology Center and Dr. Fred Dick, with support from the National Science Foundation.
+This deep-water-exploration-themed videogame was designed in partnership with Rajeev Mukundan, Na-Yeon Lim, and Atul Goel of CMU's Entertainment Technology Center, Tanvi Domadia of CMU's Learning Science program, and Dr. Fred Dick, with support from the National Science Foundation and the Department of Defense.
 This branch of our reserach has implications for improving the daily lives of those with traumatic brain injury, ADHD, and autism.

 The Neurobiology of Auditory Attention